samuelfchen/rda-1/README.md

 ## Getting Started

-> *The RDA API contains only two "pieces" of code, and it has no 3rd party dependency and requires no installation.*
+> *The RDA API contains only one class and one interface.
+It has no 3rd party dependency and requires no installation.*

-This repo includes the RDA Encoding spec and an RDA-encoding API implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
+Part of this repo is the RDA-encoding API implemented in three languages: [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://git  hub.com/foldda/rda/blob/main/src/Python).
 To start, simply include the provided source files in your project and start using the API objects and methods in your program, as explained below.

-#### _API "Piece #1": the Rda class_
+#### _API Part 1: the Rda class_

 The _Rda class_ implements both RDA encoding and decoding.
 It's modeled as a "container" object which provides these methods: